 Please read our Termination of Pregnancy Policy

-(i.e. at least 6 months of clinical practice within the last two years)
+- At least 6 months of practical experience within the last two years

 - Experience in obstetric emergencies/complicated deliveries, termination of pregnancy, sexual violence